 A variety of these elements are pictured, and show very different, yet eye-pleasing results.
 Be creative and group colors and styles that work with each other, and play off each other to create your perfect haven.

 So take the time to relax, and enjoy your bedroom as a place to relax, not just collapse after a long day!
 Check in next week for another #DSTipOfTheWeek.

 Are you design-illiterate?
 Do you feel like any time you try to improve the look of your room, you make it look worse?
 You’re not alone!
 Most of us don’t have a true eye for decor.
 But there are some simple things you can do to make it a little easier on yourself.

-We post a new, quick and easy decor tip each and every Monday.
+Take some of the guesswork out of interior design!
+We post a quick and easy decor tip every Monday.
 Check in next week for another #DSTipOfTheWeek.